porsche-design-system/porsche-design-system/packages/components/src/components/action/tags/tag-dismissible/tag-dismissible.examples.md

 `p-tag-dismissible` is used in contexts where the user can actively remove tags.
 It is often seen in filtering.

-It is a controlled component and behaves similar to a button.
+It is a user controlled component and behaves similar to a button.
 The functionality to dismiss the tag needs to be implemented by e.g. `onClick` listener.

 ## Color